 If one of the parents is an accountant, maybe you can get them to do your taxes for you!

-Don't hesitate to get creative and try to come up for other ways to make babysitting work for you besides an hourly wage.
+Don't hesitate to get creative and try to come up with other ways to make babysitting work for you besides an hourly wage.

 Definitely take location into account.
 If you're babysitting a child that lives a couple of houses down from you, you might be able to offer a lower rate than if you were watching a child across town.